DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 It is necessary : 30.2%

 It is clear as the results of this study show that new generation has conflicted views on marriage.
-Youth’s biggest concern being uncertainty in their future, they tend to steer for financial independence.
+Youth's biggest concern being uncertainty in their future, they tend to steer for financial independence.
 With the current world order and liberal economy, building up a traditional family with what little money they earn seems impossible even without